 Being in Emmaus and helping others is very rewardingJohn, Companion

-We collect and deliver goods that are too large for you to transport, and offer house clearances at competitive prices.
-We also repair bikes.
+We take donations of items that are in good reusable condition and our vans can collect and deliver goods that are too large for you to transport.
+We are also able to offer house clearances at competitive prices.

 We run a bike department where it is possible to buy a refurbished bike or to have your own bike serviced and repaired.
 This year our bike department took part in the Big Bike Revival and we would love more of our customers who like cycling to think of us as the first place to go for their cycling needs.

 At Backfields House we also have a business incubator centre which we set up with the help of funding from the European Regional Development Fund to help unemployed and other socially disadvantaged people set up their own businesses.